-To determine lithium levels in the blood in order to maintain a therapeutic level or to detect lithium toxicity
+To measure lithium levels in the blood in order to determine the therapeutic level when just starting lithium medication; to monitor levels to ensure they are maintained in the therapeutic range; and sometimes to determine lithium toxicity

-When beginning treatment with lithium as the dose is adjusted to achieve therapeutic blood levels; at regular intervals to monitor lithium levels; as needed to detect low or toxic concentrations
+When beginning treatment with lithium as the dose is adjusted to achieve therapeutic blood levels; at regular intervals to monitor lithium levels; as needed to detect sub-therapeutic levels or high (toxic) levels

-The lithium test is used to measure and monitor the amount of lithium in the blood so health care providers can determine whether drug concentrations are in the therapeutic range.
-The test may be used to measure blood levels every few days when a person first begins taking lithium to help adjust the dose and reach the desired blood level and may also be used at regular intervals or as needed to monitor blood concentrations.
-If a person starts taking additional medications, a health care provider may order one or more lithium tests to judge their effect, if any, on lithium levels.
+The lithium test is used to measure and monitor the amount of lithium in your blood so that a healthcare practitioner can determine whether the drug blood level is within the range that will adequately treat your bipolar disorder (therapeutic range).
+The test may be used to measure blood levels every few days when you first begin taking lithium to help adjust the dose and reach the desired blood level and may also be used at regular intervals or as needed to monitor blood levels.
+If you start taking additional medications, your healthcare practitioner may order one or more lithium tests to judge the other drugs' effect, if any, on lithium levels.
 Lithium tests may also be ordered if toxicity is suspected.

-Lithium is ordered frequently when a person is starting lithium treatment.
-After a person has stable blood concentrations in the therapeutic range, a health care provider may order monitoring at regular intervals to ensure that drug levels remain in this range.
+Lithium testing is ordered frequently when you first start lithium treatment.
+After you have achieved stable blood levels in the therapeutic range, your healthcare practitioner may order lithium tests at regular intervals to ensure that drug levels remain in this range.

-The test may be ordered when a person's condition does not appear to be responding to lithium to determine whether concentrations are too low, the medication is ineffective, and/or to determine if the person is complying with therapy (taking the lithium regularly).
-It may also be ordered when someone experiences a troublesome level of side effects and/or exhibits symptoms that the doctor suspects may be due to toxicity such as:
+The test may be ordered when your condition does not appear to be responding to lithium to determine whether levels are too low, the medication is not working, and/or to determine if you are complying with therapy (taking the lithium regularly).
+It may also be ordered when you experience a troublesome level of side effects and/or exhibits symptoms that your healthcare practitioner suspects may be due to toxicity, such as:

-Extremely high levels can lead to stupor, seizures, renal failure, and death.
+Extremely high levels can lead to stupor, seizures, kidney failure, and death.